chem454/chem454.github.io/docs/course-information/syllabus.md

 **Miscelaneous Suggested Materials:** A notebook or binder for taking notes during lecture, a separate notebook for taking notes during lab.

-**Technology:** Students will need a laptop computer meeting Chemistry and Physics’ [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
+**Technology:** Students will need a laptop computer meeting [Chemistry and Physics’ minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
 In addition, the computer must have a standard [USB-A receptacle](https://en.wikipedia.org/wiki/USB_hardware#/media/File:USB_2.0_and_3.0_connectors.svg), or students must supply an appropriate USB-A adapter for their computer.
-An internet connection capable of streaming video will be required to access some course materials and submit homework assignments.

 Students will be required to use [Julia](https://julialang.org/) + [Pluto](https://github.com/fonsp/Pluto.jl) and may wish to install these on their computer; both are freely available for all operating systems.
 Alternatively, students may use Julia + Pluto via WCU’s STEM VCAT (officially supported option for the course).
-Students *must* use Chrome, Firefox, or Brave as their browser for running Pluto or certain functionalities will not work (i.e. you cannot use Safari, Edge, Internet Explorer, Opera, etc.).
+A web browser and internet connection capable of streaming video will be necessary for submitting homework assignments and accessing course materials.

 Students will also use [Arduino](https://www.arduino.cc/en/software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html).
 These have also been requested for STEM VCAT, but students may likewise find is easiest to install them on their personal computers free of charge.

 Students will need the VMWare Horizon Clinet, available through WCU IT, to use STEM VCAT on their personal computers.
 The web interface to STEM VCAT will not work for this application!
 Students should contact the IT Helpdesk for assistance installing VMWare Horizon.

 Some class work will be completed on [Tinkercad](https://www.tinkercad.com/dashboard).
 Though not strictly necessary, a free Tinkercad account will likely make assignments go more smoothly.
+
 ## Grading

-Your grade is determined from several categories of work, listed under [Contributions to Your Grade]({{site.url}}/syllabus#contributions-to-your-grade), below.
+Your grade is determined from several categories of work, listed under [Contributions to Your Grade]({{site.baseurl}}/syllabus#contributions-to-your-grade), below.
 At the end of the semester, the total points you've earned in each category will be summed and divided by the total points available for that category, to calculate the fraction of points you earned in each category.
 Then, your final grade will be computed as the weighted average of each category score.
 The weights for each category are also listed below.

 ### Contributions to Your Grade